|

 Scaffolding is a temporary structure used to support people and material during

 construction or repair of buildings or other large structures.
-It is usually a modular system made up of
+Although it can

 Only

-a trained scaffold worker may erect, use, and disassemble scaffolds at
+trained scaffold workers may set up, use, and disassemble scaffolds at

 Jefferson Lab.
 Training is specific to